JustWaveThings/JustWaveThings/README.md

 - 👋 Hi, I’m @JustWaveThings
-- 👀 I’m interested in local control IOT projects, ESP8266/ESP32, 3D printing, and growing my portfolio.
+- 👀 I’m interested in getting a job as a full stack web developer.
 - 🌱 I’m currently learning full stack web development (JavaScript, HTML, CSS, NodeJS and React, among others) with the help of the open-source project theodinproject.com (TOP)
 - 📫 How to reach me 48169481+Janstander2011@users.noreply.github.com